 When in doubt, don’t guess.
 A trusted emergency dentist is your right resource.
 You’ll be seen faster, get the right diagnosis, and avoid unnecessary stress.

-Dentists don't guess—they investigate.
-At a trusted
+Dentists don’t guess—they investigate.
+At a trusted dental clinic, here’s what usually happens:

 Common Treatment Options: